sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 README

-your usual README file (these also work: README.md, README.markdown, README.textile, and/or README.txt)
+Your usual README file (these also work: README.md, README.markdown, README.textile, and README.txt).

 Rakefile

-your Rakefile, typically used for testing, packaging, and so forth
+Your Rakefile, typically used for testing, packaging, and so forth.

 assets/

-images, icons, and other files used by your bundle
+Images, icons, and other files used by your bundle.

 test/

-test code
+Test code.

 ### Bundle loading

 In Studio 3, Ruble bundles are loaded from the file system in a hierarchical order.
 The order, from highest to lowest priority, is:

 * Any top-level "bundles" directory in all active projects within the current workspace.

 * The $USER\_DOCUMENT\_DIRECTORY/Aptana Rubles/, where $USER\_DOCUMENT\_DIRECTORY is platform dependent.

-*   The bundles directory within the Aptana Studio installation
+* The bundle's directory within the Aptana Studio installation.

 When a bundle is defined in multiple places, only the bundle code defined in the highest priority location is used.
 In this way, you can easily do a git clone (or the equivalent) on a bundle from within your $USER\_DOCUMENT\_DIRECTORY/Aptana Rubles and it will override the ones built into Studio itself.